KUMN/finetuning/README.md

-The model layers are coded from scratch (including multi-head attention, layernorm, GELU, LoRA) GPT2 weights are loaded from open source model
+The model layers are coded from scratch (including multi-head attention, layernorm, GELU, LoRA) GPT2 weights are loaded from open source model.
+See references section below for links to notebooks that deep dive into Transformers and Small Language Model training

 This Small Language Model is used for binary classification and results evaluated: